Keyfactor/dell-idrac-orchestrator/readme_source.md

 ## Versioning

-The version number of a the Integrated Dell Remote Access Controller (iDRAC) Orchestrator Extension can be verified by right clicking on the Imperva.dll file in the Extensions/Imperva installation folder, selecting Properties, and then clicking on the Details tab.
+The version number of a the Integrated Dell Remote Access Controller (iDRAC) Orchestrator Extension can be verified by right clicking on the DellIDRACOrchestrator.dll file in the Extensions/DellIdrac installation folder, selecting Properties, and then clicking on the Details tab.

 ## Installation Prerequisites